-On completing the investigation, the Investigating Officer will present his/her report to the Conduct Committee, which will take into account the facts and evidence produced.
+Monitoring Officer to present to the Conduct Committee, which will take into account the facts and evidence produced.
 Subject to their right to attend as members of the public, the complainant and the subject member will not be present at the meeting, but their views will have been sought prior to the meeting to enable their opinions to be presented.
 If satisfied that the Investigating Officer's report is sufficient, the Committee will accept the findings of the report and request the Monitoring Officer to write to the complainant and to the subject member notifying them that it is satisfied that no further action is required, providing a copy of the Investigating Officer's final report.

-There may be instances where the Committee wishes to ask questions of the complainant and/or the subject member in order to fully understand the circumstances of the complaint.
-Where this is requested by the Committee, the meeting will be adjourned to enable the attendance of all parties.
-The subsequent meeting of the Committee will be conducted in a manner similar to court proceedings where each party may present their arguments.
-Legal representation will not be allowed, but either party may be accompanied by a friend.
+There may be instances where the Committee does not agree with the Investigating Officer's findings and/or may want to ask questions of the complainant and/or the subject member to fully understand the circumstances of the complaint and/or require the Investigating Officer to undertake further inquiries.
+Where this is requested by the Committee, the meeting may be adjourned to enable the attendance of the parties.

+The subsequent meeting will be conducted in the same way as for where the Investigating Officer finds that there is a breach of the code of conduct.

-In any case where the conclusion is that there is no evidence of a failure to comply with the Code of Conduct, the subject member will be asked if he/she wishes the outcome of the matter to be published through a press statement made by the Council.
+In any case where the conclusion is that there is no evidence of a failure to comply with the Code of Conduct, the subject member will be asked if he/she wishes the outcome of the matter to be publicised through a press statement made by the Council.